linear-b/gitstream/docs/how-it-works.md

 Second, no priority is given to individual automations.
 Instead, gitStream collects all applicable automations for a given PR and processes them all at once.

+### Plugins

+gitStream supports the use of JavaScript plugins to create new filter functions.
+This enables you to write code that further extends gitStream capabilities and connect gitStream to external API services.
+Read the guide on writing gitStream

 ## Next Step
 !!! tip "Write your first automation."
     The best way to familiarize yourself with CM syntax is to build automations, and we've covered enough info for you to start!